 “There are some things far older than the Bible.”
 She said, the mischief still in her eyes.

 “Such as?”
 I was totally captivate not only by her eyes but her voice – the silken sultriness with the merest hint of a subtle crack upon certain syllables.

 “Bribery for one.”
 She said with a deft lift of her brow.

 “Bribery?”
 I repeated, owing to it bit being such an abrupt change of topic.

 She leaned slightly forward, with a quick conspiratorial glance, “How else would a property of some considerable value be transferred without proper legal procedure and adjudication?”

 “From what I understand, there was some purported British affiliation.”
 I said aware of M. Rákóczi’s recent but reticent explanation.
 “They in some way intervened.”

 “Indeed.”
 Her green eyes becoming less amused and far more quizzical.

 I lifted my tea cup, “M. Rákóczi is far too evasive.
 Which isn’t really all that unusual for an occultist.
 I mean, what with their secret societies and mysterious rituals.
 Hermetic Orders.
 Spiritual Alliances.
 Handshakes and pledges—

 She placed her forearm on the table and leant forward, “But as a journalist surely you must find it all rather suspicious.
 The Pimander Club having interests in some obscure bookshop in Bucharest.
-After all It is not as if there aren’t any number of furtive bookhounds sniffing about London eager to dig up or fetch one some esoteric eccentricity.
+After all It is not as if there aren’t any number of furtive and unscrupulous bookhounds sniffing about London all too eager to fetch an esoteric eccentricity.
 And the Club’s library is already considered to be quite respectable.
-After all they do publish the Journal for the Occult.”
+They do after all publish the Journal for the Occult.”